clshortfuse/materialdesignweb/docs/CREATING_CUSTOM_ELEMENTS.md

 - **Scoped styles** (`css``) – add CSS that is scoped to the shadow DOM.
 - **Automatic registration** (`autoRegister`) – register the element name with `customElements.define`.

-The API is intentionally lightweight and composable, so you can extend a component multiple times or mix in additional behaviour.
+The API is intentionally lightweight and composable, so you can extend a component multiple times or mix in additional behavior.

 ## Syntax Overview